ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 ![](/wiki/shared/news/2025-05-03-expert-global-taiko-showdown-2025-concludes/interview-4sbet1.png)

-[4sbet1](https://osu.ppy.sh/users/11563671) was one of the head mappoolers for this year's EGTS, having helped tremendously in terms of improving communication with Japanese users as well as having worked upon a huge part of the general mappooling work with [ekumea1123](https://osu.ppy.sh/users/9119501), especially for later stages.
+[4sbet1](https://osu.ppy.sh/users/11563671) was one of the head mappoolers for this year's EGTS, having helped tremendously in terms of improving communication with Japanese users, as well as having worked on a huge part of the general mappooling with [ekumea1123](https://osu.ppy.sh/users/9119501), especially for later stages.

 <div class="news-chat-quote__text-container">